lmjakt/kmer_hasheR/README.md

    columns (`i`, `x`, `y`) that indicate the kmer index (`i`), and two positions where the kmer was found where $x < y$ (i.e. it gives the upper triangle of off diagonal alignments).
+4. `count`: the number of occurences of the k-mer in the sequence.
+One value for each kmer as in `kmer`.

    Pair positions are only given for k-mers found more than once in the sequence.
    However, common k-mers will give rise to large numbers of pairs ($n * (n-1)/2$)